This page offers information and resources for Roosevelt General Hospital

 specific room and use a separate bathroom, if possible.

-- Use a mask, cover your coughs and wash your hands frequently.
+- Use a face mask, cover your cough and wash your hands frequently.

 For more information on self-care visit

 everyday preventive actions to help reduce the spread of this illness:

 - Avoid close contact with people who are sick.